gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Collections/README.md

 ## Other Modules

-Let's continue with a look at some other modules provided by Gapotchenko.FX framework:
+Let's continue with a look to some other modules provided by Gapotchenko.FX framework:

 - [Gapotchenko.FX](../Gapotchenko.FX)
 - [Gapotchenko.FX.Linq](../Gapotchenko.FX.Linq)